Lê Thị Quý

-Lê Thị Quý (1950) is a Vietnamese sociologist and Women's Rights activist.
+Lê Thị Quý (born 1950) is a Vietnamese sociologist and Women's Rights activist.
 She founded Institute for Gender and Development (INGAD) in 2013 and held the position of the director until 2015.
 She was accredited with being the first person doing research on domestic violence in Vietnam.
 In 2005, she was one of the 1,000 women nominated for the Nobel Peace Prize.
 She has been recognized for her contributions to gender research and domestic violence mitigation in Vietnam.

 Profile

-Lê Thị Quý was born in 1950 in Bac Ninh province, Vietnam.
+Lê Thị Quý was born in 1950 in Bắc Ninh province, Vietnam.
 In 1971, she graduated from University of Hanoi with bachelor's degree of History.
 She went to Moscow for a post-graduate program studying about History in 1984.
 In 1989, she succeeded with her doctoral thesis defense at USSR Academy of Sciences and was awarded a Doctor of Philosophy Degree.
 She was recognized as the Associate Professor in 2002 and Professor of Sociology in Hanoi in 2010.

 From 2001 to 2010, she worked at Faculty of Sociology of University of Social Sciences and Humanities (USSH), Hanoi.
 She was the director of Center of Gender and Development of USSH from 2002 to 2013 before founding Institute for Gender and Development (INGAD) managed by Vietnam Union of Science and Technology Associations - VUSTA in 2013.
 She worked there as the director from 2013 to 2015.
 She also worked at Department of Social Work of Thang Long University, Hanoi.

 Her research mainly focuses on theories of Feminism, Women and Social Evils.